Capital Impact Partners Awarded $50 Million in New Markets Tax Credits to Attract Private Capital and Advance Social Impact Efforts

 This award will spur projects that increase access to social services in disinvested communities.

-October 1, 2024 (Arlington, VA) – Capital Impact Partners has been awarded a $50 million New Markets Tax Credit (NMTC) allocation from the U.S. Department of the Treasury’s Community Development Financial Institutions Fund (CDFI Fund).
+October 1, 2024 (Arlington, VA) – Capital Impact Partners has been awarded a $50 million New Markets Tax Credit (NMTC) allocation (PDF) from the U.S. Department of the Treasury’s Community Development Financial Institutions Fund (CDFI Fund).
 These tax credits incentivize private sector investors to partner in community financing efforts.

 “This award will help us bring private investors and key partners together to increase access to critical social services in disinvested communities, including health care, education, and healthy foods,” said Mindy Christensen, senior vice president of Community Development Lending for Capital Impact Partners, which is part of the Momentus Capital branded family of organizations.
 “We plan to focus this funding on projects in major metro areas in the states of California and Texas, and in the cities of Atlanta; Detroit; New York City; and Washington, D.C.”